 5. You can delete a Managed Domain by clicking the “x” to the right of the domain name.

-The BYOD Filter is a feature of the Lighspeed Cloud Filter.
+The BYOD Filter is a feature of Lightspeed Systems filtering solutions.
 The purpose of the BYOD Filter is to provide schools with a CIPA compliant way to filter BYOD/Guest devices or unique devices that cannot support one of Lightspeed’s filtering agents.

-You can access the BYOD Filter by clicking the appropriate tile from your Launch dashboard.
+You can access the BYOD Filter by logging into Launch with your Google, Office 365, or Lightspeed Systems credentials and clicking the appropriate tile from your Launch dashboard.

 From the BYOD Filter menu, you will be able to obtain setup information, configure settings, and view reports.

-Note: Any change you make to BYOD Filter settings, categories, or reports will take approximately 15 minutes to take affect on your clients.
+Note: Any change you make to BYOD Filter settings, categories, or reports will take approximately 15 minutes to take effect on your clients.